Top

 It is a privilege to lead and work with the Sixth Formers here at Marling School.
-Combining the best traditional values of an outstanding grammar school with the forward thinking innovation of an elite college, students here go on to achieve great success.
-Our curriculum is carefully chosen and matched to our ethos and academic standards, offering over 30 different A Levels, breadth options, enrichment and a commitment to the whole person.
+Combining the best traditional values of an outstanding grammar school with the forward thinking innovation of a forward-looking college, students here go on to achieve great success.
+Our curriculum is carefully chosen and matched to our ethos and academic standards, offering over 30 different A Levels and breadth options, enrichment and a commitment to the whole person.

 ACHIEVE YOUR POTENTIAL